Skip to main content

 Online Security: 13 Ways to Keep Your Money Safe

-Now, more than ever, the Internet and technology have taken over more aspects of our lives and integrated itself into our daily fabric.
-Banking, for example, can now be done fully online with the bank not having an actual building from which to operate.
-This can benefit you with lower or no fees and higher rates, as the bank doesn’t need to spend money on the expense of leasing an office space, nor the expenses that bring along with it.
+Now, more than ever, the Internet and technology have taken over more aspects of our lives and integrated themselves into our daily fabric.
+Banking, for example, can now be done entirely online, with the bank not having an actual building from which to operate.
+This can benefit you with lower or no fees and higher rates, as the bank doesn’t need to spend money on leasing an office space or the expenses that come with it.

 With many or all of our financial transactions taking place online or in an automated fashion, we need to be just as diligent as we were walking into and out of the bank with actual cash in hand.
-I would even say more diligent because there are threats out there that you are likely not even aware of.
-Let’s examine 16 ways that you can be more diligent and protect your finances online, both active and inactive protective methods.
+We need to be more diligent because there are threats out there that you are likely unaware of.
+Let’s examine 16 ways to be more diligent and protect your finances online, both active and inactive protective methods.

 Keep Your Computer(s) or Phone(s) Updated

 All computer systems have a method for updating their operating systems.
 The operating systems used in most of today’s computer systems are Microsoft Windows, Apple MacOS, Google ChromeOS, and Linux.
-Smartphones, such as Android, Google, iPhone, and others, also need their operating systems updated for protection.
-It is best to set the computer or smartphone up to perform automatic updates so that it can always have the most recent updates.
+Smartphones like Android, Google, and iPhone also need their operating systems updated for protection.
+It is best to set the computer or smartphone up to perform automatic updates to always have the most recent updates.

-When a computer system becomes out of date or is not updated, vulnerabilities can be exposed.
+Vulnerabilities can be exposed when a computer system is outdated or not updated.
 As the vulnerabilities become known, your computer can become a target because you have not taken the steps to protect it.
-This can lead to you being the victim of the vulnerability through a hack, virus, or even ransomware.
-If you keep financial information on your computer, that data is exposed as well.
+This can lead to you being the victim of vulnerability through a hack, virus, or even ransomware.
+That data is also exposed if you keep financial information on your computer.

 Here are the links to the manufacturers’ website instructions for updates.
-As there are many distros of Linux available, I’ve only listed the most common below.
+As many Linux distros are available, I’ve only listed the most common ones below.
 If you use something else, simply Google the term “<linux distro> automatic updates” (replacing <linux distro> with your specific Linux distro used).

 Use Strong Antivirus Protection

 Updating the operating systems of your various devices (computers and/or smartphones) will protect them from known vulnerabilities.
-There are other methods by which a device can be compromised as well.
-Threats can come in through your email system (this will be covered shortly), through other programs you install, or from security lapses that have to do with how the device is configured.
+However, a device can also be compromised through other methods.
+Threats can come through your email system (which will be covered shortly), through different programs you install, or from sec lapses related to configuring the device.

-To protect against these threats you must use a strong antivirus program.
-The antivirus program is used to prevent, detect, and remove viruses on the device.
-The antivirus program runs at all times on the computer, being constantly vigilant.
-The best antivirus programs are also discrete, meaning that you hardly know they are there most of the time and they don’t require a ton of resources (CPU time and memory) to be effective.
-Antivirus programs also integrate themselves into the Internet browser you use to protect you while browsing online.
+To protect against these threats, you must use a strong antivirus program.
+The antivirus program prevents, detects, and removes viruses on the device.
+The antivirus program runs on the computer constantly and is constantly vigilant.
+The best antivirus programs are also discrete, meaning that you hardly know they are there most of the time and don’t require many resources (CPU time and memory) to be effective.
+Antivirus programs also integrate into the Internet browser to protect you while browsing online.
 I highly recommend Vipre Antivirus.

 Use Strong and Unique Passwords

-Now that we’ve discussed the ways to protect your computers and smartphones, let’s look at one of the most common areas that lead to online compromise, passwords.
+Now that we’ve discussed how to protect your computers and smartphones, let’s examine passwords, one of the most common areas that lead to online compromise.

-We all need to use passwords for practically every relational interaction on the Internet or online.
-Our bank requires us to authenticate, software sites that we are members of require us to authenticate, social media sites that we are members of require us to authenticate, and the list goes on and on.
+We all need to use passwords for practically every relational interaction online.
+Our bank requires us to authenticate; software sites that we are members of require us to authenticate; social media sites that we are members of require us to authenticate, and so on.

 The best passwords are super long and have a variety of letters (both uppercase and lowercase), numbers, and special characters (such as !@#$%).
-The problem with using these types of passwords is that they are very hard to remember.
-As a result, we don’t typically use them, or if we do, it is only one and we use that one for everything.
+The problem with using these types of passwords is that they are hard to remember.
+As a result, we don’t typically use them; if we do, it is only one, and we use that one for everything.
 The passwords you use online need to be both strong and unique.
-Each password you use needs to be different from the other ones you use.
-But how are you going to remember all of these strong and unique passwords?
+Each password you use must be different from the others you use.
+But how will you remember all of these strong and unique passwords?

 This is where a Password Management solution comes into play.
-In my many years of working with computer systems, both personally and professionally, I’ve worked with many password management solutions.
-There are ones built into the browsers you use and there may be ones built into the operating systems you use.
+In my many years of working with computer systems, personally and professionally, I’ve worked with many password management solutions.
+There are ones built into the browsers you use, and there may be ones built into your operating systems.
 The best Password Management solutions are platform-agnostic, meaning they will work on Windows, Mac, Android, iPhone, etc. I highly recommend the NordPass password management solution.

 Use Multi-Factor/Two-Factor Authentication (MFA/2FA)

-2FA adds an additional layer of security to the online resource.
+2FA adds an additional layer of security to online resources.
 It does this by requiring a second credential to be entered before you gain access.
-Without the second credential access to the online resource is impossible.
-The typical way that the second credential is provided to you is through an application or through an SMS text message with a temporary code to use at the time of entry.
+Without a second credential, access to online resources is impossible.
+The second credential is typically provided through an application or SMS text message with a temporary code to use at the time of entry.

-MFA requires at least two additional pieces of information to prove identity, not just one additional like 2FA.
+MFA requires at least two additional pieces of information to prove identity, not just one extra piece like 2FA.
 Each piece of information comes from a different category.
-You must be able to pass all roadblocks to gain access to the online resource.
-The additional pieces of information, or criteria, can come from multiple places, such as something you know, something you have, and something you are.
-The “something you know” can be a PIN or passphrase previously established.
-The “something you have” can be a smartphone to receive an SMS text with a temporary code.
+You must overcome all roadblocks to gain access to the online resource.
+The additional information, or criteria, can come from multiple places, such as something you know, have, and are.
+The “something you know” can be a PIN or a previously established passphrase.
+The “something you have” can be a smartphone that receives an SMS text with a temporary code.
 Finally, the “something you are” can be your fingerprint.
-As you can see, with all of these criteria to verify, the odds of someone other than you getting past the roadblocks are almost impossible.
+As you can see, with all these criteria to verify, the odds of someone other than you getting past the roadblocks are almost impossible.

 Beware of Suspicious Emails (Phishing)

 Malicious attacks that come in via email are called Phishing.
-Phishing is a crime where the target(s) are contacted by email by someone posing as a legitimate user or organization to lure you into providing sensitive information such as banking, credit card details, or passwords.
-The perpetrator then uses this information to access your accounts for a financial loss.
-This can also result in identity theft.
+Phishing is a crime in which the target(s) are contacted by email by someone posing as a legitimate user or organization to lure them into providing sensitive information such as banking and credit card details.
+The perpetrator then uses this information to access your accounts for a financial loss, which can result in identity theft.

-Some common things phishing emails have.
+Some everyday things phishing emails have.
 You can use these to identify phishing emails.

 Too Good To Be True